A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task Perspective: Basics of RL and RL-based MoP for AD

 \textit{c) Actor-Critic Methods:} Actor-Critic methods are a special type of policy-based method that integrates techniques from value-based methods, where the actor is the policy function $\pi_\theta$ generating actions to obtain the maximum return, and the critic is the value function $V_{\pi_\theta}$ that estimates the actions.
 This coupled structure integrates the flexibility of policy optimization and the stability of value estimation.
 The Deep Deterministic Policy Gradient (DDPG)~\cite{DDPG}, Proximal Policy Optimization (PPO)~\cite{PPO}, and Soft Actor-Critic (SAC)~\cite{SAC} algorithms are typical algorithms that utilize the actor-critic framework.
-In particular, the SAC algorithm maximizes the entropy of the actions while maximizing the expected return, thus encouraging exploration to obtain better performance.
-This has made it a popular paradigm in recent years~\cite{RLSNNLS24}.
+Among them, PPO is widely adopted owing to its stable policy updates and implementation simplicity, while SAC achieves high sample efficiency through off-policy learning and entropy regularization.
+Consequently, both PPO and SAC have become dominant paradigms in recent RL-based MoP studies~\cite{RLSNNLS24}.